 - Fig Salad with Blue Cheese

 Other Great Salad Dressings

 And we can't forget about other dressings!
-If healthy is what you're looking for, try my Sumac Dressing or my Meyer Lemon Vinaigrette for two great low-cal options.
+If healthy is what you're looking for, try my Sumac Dressing, my Honey Lime Cilantro Dressing, my Yogurt Ranch Dressing, or my Meyer Lemon Vinaigrette for two great low-cal options.
 Or, check out some of my other delicious favorites!

 If you try this Healthy Honey Mustard Dressing recipe, I would love to hear from you!
 Leave a comment below—I read them all, and your feedback is invaluable to me.